dirigible-io/dirigible-io.github.io/help/ide.md

 ### Views

 Each perspective is comprised of different views.
-Learn more about them following the lins below:
+Learn more about them following the list below:

 * [Snapshot](ide_view_snapshot.html)
 * [Debugger](ide_view_debugger.html)